Ronald I. Spiers: Government service

 On August 4, 1983, President Ronald Reagan nominated Spiers to be Under Secretary of State for Management.
 He served through the Reagan Administration as Undersecretary of State.
-In 1989, President George H. W. Bush recommended him for selection as Undersecretary General of the United Nations for Political Affairs.
+Toward the end of the Reagan Administration George Shultz attempted to place Spiers as U.S. Ambassador to Canada.
+Congresswoman Olympia Snowe of Maine wrote to Reagan, pointed out that Maine had a deep interest in US-Canadian relations, and argued that Spiers was not suitable for such a key job.
+Shultz then offered Spiers for the job of UN Undersecretary for Political Affairs.
+In the UN's patronage system, that job was given to the candidate chosen by the State Department.
 In this position Spiers became the highest-ranking American citizen in the United Nations Secretariat.

 Spiers retired in March 1992 with two Presidential Distinguished Executive Service Awards and the rank of Career Ambassador, an honorary rank he was accorded by the President and the US Senate in 1984.
 Equivalent to "four star" military rank it is reserved for a small number of career Foreign Service officers who have served with distinction in the highest positions of the Foreign Service.

 Life after government service

 In 2004 Spiers again returned to the public eye when he joined Diplomats and Military Commanders for Change, a group of former diplomats, ambassadors, and military leaders criticizing the foreign policy of President George W. Bush and supporting the election of John Kerry in the 2004 U.S. presidential election.
 Spiers died in Exeter, New Hampshire in June 2021, at the age of 95.